drew-wks/ASK/docs/library_overview.md

  #### Library Overview
  ASK has already been loaded with over 250 documents (over 8000 pages) to demonstrate its viability.
 All these documents are located in public sections of the USCG and USCG Auxiliary websites (cgaux.org uscg.mil).
-No secure content was included (i.e., content requiring Member Zone or CAC access.
+No secure content is included (i.e., content requiring Member Zone or CAC access.

 #### Document Types